leonhazen/dotfiles/README.md

 ## App specific config

+### LG TV
+Hammerspoon is used to call LUA scripts on Macbook wake/sleep events.
+Need to auth the machine with the TV first using `lgtv auth 192.168.1.139 MyTV ssl`.

+If that IP changes (it's currently DHCP reserved), need to update it in `lgtv_init.lua`.
+That also defines the HDMI port used for the laptop connection.

 ### tmux
 tmux plugins are installed via TPM.
 Launch tmux and ctrl+A I to install TPM plugins.